CharlesEngel/Dodgin-Boxes/README.md

 -Rough glass

-The reflected cube mentioned earlier also has rougher and smoother spots on it.
+The reflective cube mentioned earlier also has rougher and smoother spots on it.
 This is achieved by rendering the inside of the cube to a cubemap.
 The cubemaps for the internals of the cube and the reflections are both mipmapped and the mip-level to sample is chosen based on a roughness texture.
 (The reflection is actually mixed with the internals of the cube incorrectly, because if I just used the Fresnel as an interpolator like I should, the top would want to reflect the blackness above leading to a black spot on the top of the cube, which I don't like the look of.)

 -Fog